neumino/neumino.github.io/movies.md

-### Blinded by the Light
+### Light of My Life
-*Released on 2019-08-09, vote average 8.6*
+*Released on 2019-08-09, vote average 6.4*

-In 1987, during the austere days of Thatcher’s Britain, a teenager learns to live life, understand his family, and find his own voice through the music of Bruce Springsteen.
+Parent and child journey through the outskirts of society a decade after a pandemic has wiped out half the world&#39;s population.
+As a father struggles to protect his child, their bond—and the character of humanity—is tested.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/DmmHvnS0IKM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/nWkAtNpSIrY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Mission Mangal
+*Released on 2019-08-15, vote average 8*

+A team of Indian scientists at ISRO (Indian Space Research Organisation) take on the extraordinary task of successfully sending a satellite into the orbit of planet Mars in a country&#39;s maiden attempt.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/q10nfS9V090?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>